Azure/commercial-marketplace-data-offer-accelerator/docs/RawData.md

 # Configuring Raw Data

 Setting up your raw data resources is the first step in onboarding your Data Offer.
-We recommend you reach out to your Azure Marketplace onboarding team for a conversation about your raw data structure and information architecture, so that you can establish a sustainable strucutre and conventions for your raw data from the very beginning.
+We recommend you reach out to your Azure Marketplace onboarding team for a conversation about your raw data structure and information architecture, so that you can establish a sustainable structure and conventions for your raw data from the very beginning.

-Although there are other ways to set up your raw data, we recommend the following configuration, as described in the [Logical Architecure documentation](./Architecture.md).
+Although there are other ways to set up your raw data, we recommend the following configuration, as described in the [Logical Architecture documentation](./Architecture.md).

 The below steps assume basic familiarity with Azure and creating Azure services.